-Creating a Media Contact list that earns press is a skill that has to be learned.
-It is possible that you might create a list that amounts to zero press because of lacking the knowledge to build one
+Creating a media contact list that earns press is a skill that has to be learned.
+You can easily create a list that amounts to zero press simply because you don’t know how to build one.

 If you send an email pitch to the wrong reporter, it will end up in the trash folder of the reporter’s email.
 A media list needs to be:

 - Relevant – A relevant media list means that the email pitch is going to the right journalists likely to be interested in your story.

 - Up-to-date – Your contact information for every journalist in that list has to be current.
 Outdated contact information means your pitches will return delivery errors and won’t reach the recipients.

 - Comprehensive – The media list needs to not only have the contact’s email address but as much contact information as you can find.
 This includes the social media usernames of mostly Twitter and LinkedIn.
 It does not stop at the contact information; it also includes a list of some of the articles that the journalist has worked on, mostly their recent 5 pieces.
 Collect as much relevant information as possible for which you would need in order to pitch.